Robinyo/serendipity-api/projects/express-typeorm/README.md

 # Serendipity API

-The REST API for Serendipity CRM built using TypeScript, Node.js, Express and TypeORM.
+The RESTful API for Serendipity CRM built using TypeScript, Node.js, Express and TypeORM.

 ## Resources